getdish/dish/docs/nate.md

+- fix hmr for useStore in react native

 goals for this week, get us to being able to onboard people (not 100% necessary, but in order of importance):

 - fix login/register flows